 ☐ Names of participants will not be revealed when data are reported

-☐
+☐ The researchers will not copy any images of the participant’s face created during MEG acquisition.
+These images will only be available to YNIC staff.

 ☐ Any collaborations that involve data sharing or intellectual property arrangements have been dealt with in consultation with the University Information Governance Office and/or IP and Legal Manager